 It’s been awhile since I posted a new healthy recipe on this little space of mine.
-Not that I stopped cooking altogether over here but somehow 2019 has been pulling me in different directions and haven’t had a minute to sit down let alone write.
+Not that I stopped cooking altogether over here but somehow the year has been pulling me in different directions and haven’t had a minute to sit down let alone write.
 I’m sure most of you can relate with me on this one.
 At any rate, I’m here to let you know I’m making it a priority moving forward, to share with you some of my favorite abuelitas (grandma’s) traditional Mexican recipes plus some of our own recipes all with a healthier twist.
 So be sure to check back and follow along.

 “I hope one day my girls will look back at these recipes and make them with their families.”